alexhiles/NN/README.md

 - Implement batch stochastic gradient descent and other optimizer techniques i.e. ADAM

 - Add visualization of classifying the data points into categories

-References:
+#### References

 Higham, C.F. and Higham, D.J., 2019.
 Deep learning: An introduction for applied mathematicians.
 SIAM Review, 61(4), pp.860-891.